Data Browser

 Deleting an existing bucket

 The confirmation dialog will show up.
-Select "Delete" to delete the bucket.
+Select "OK" to delete the bucket.

-Once the bucket is deleted, all KiiObjects in the bucket will be also deleted.
+Once the bucket is deleted, all objects in the bucket will be also deleted.

 Changing an existing bucket's ACL